GoogleChrome/web.dev/src/site/content/en/blog/async-clipboard/index.md

 personal details to the clipboard, which could then be read by any page without the user's knowledge.

-As with many new APIs, the clipboard API is only supported for pages served over HTTPS.
+As with many new APIs, the Clipboard API is only supported for pages served over HTTPS.
 To help prevent abuse, clipboard access is only allowed when a page is the active tab.
 Pages in active tabs can write to the clipboard without requesting permission, but reading from the clipboard always requires